gongminmin/ImpulseDrive/Doc/PowerModule.md

 ![Power Switch Circuit](Img/PowerSwitchCircuit.png)

 Since the output to starter and capacitor bank are AC, a regular triac-based solid state relay also doesn't work here.
 Triac is not able to be turned off by cut off the signal.
-Instead, here we use 2 MOSFETs connected back-to-back to act as a AC solid state switch.
+Instead, here we use 2 MOSFETs connected back-to-back to act as an AC solid state switch.
 The output to electromagnet coil is DC, just one MOSFET is enough.

 The circuit is hand soldered on a prototyping board.